sn/passw/README.md

-## Flexible and Secure Password Generation for Rub
+## Flexible and Secure Password Generation for Ruby

 Passw is a Ruby gem for generating secure, customizable passwords programmatically or directly via the terminal.
 It offers advanced options for character type enforcement, exclusion lists, entropy-based strength assessment, and more.